Jump to topic

 Chips and popcorn are mainstays at BBQs, but as tempting as they might be, salty foods are best eaten in moderation.
 Too much sodium will increase fluid loss as your body tries to flush it out, and that refreshing adult beverage will make it worse.
 After eating something salty, chase it with a drink of ice tea, lemonade, or even plain water, rather than alcohol.

-How to Rehydrate Fast After Drinking (Treatment)
+How to Rehydrate Fast After Drinking (Treatment Options/Resources)

 The best way to rehydrate quickly is to regain the minerals that were flushed out due to excessive urination.